 Aerial Flyover of proposed Coal Handling and Rail Loading Infrastructure

 Since the coal seam up to 6.5m thick is located so deep below the surface (as deep as 690m), it needs to be accessed by a long sloped tunnel (drift) which will start at the proposed surface facilities site at Tooheys Road (Figure 2).
-The main administration, man access and ventilation facilities will be located to the south of the Buttonderry Waste Management Facility (Figure 3).
+The main administration, personnel access and ventilation facilities will be located at a separate site, to the south of the Buttonderry Waste Management Facility (Figure 3).

-The Project has been designed to accommodate both social and environmental issues that were raised through community consultation and detailed investigations.
+The Project has been designed to accommodate both social and environmental issues that were raised through community consultation and detailed investigations and reflected in the consent conditions under the approval.
 Key aspects include:

 development of mine plan which safeguards the water supply catchment